flenniken/statictea/docs/runCommand.md

 # getNumber

 Return the literal number value and match length from the statement.
 The start index points at a digit or minus sign.
+The length includes the trailing whitespace.

 ```nim
 proc getNumber(statement: Statement; start: Natural): OpResultWarn[